AVAnnotate/documentation/pages/templates.md

 * [Event Spreadsheet Template](https://docs.google.com/spreadsheets/d/1noYKA8DFaHkSLq-MXSPwCccY3YFeyR52/edit?usp=drive_link&ouid=112492510360958259862&rtpof=true&sd=true): Each row in the event spreadsheet is a unique “event” in the project.
 Note: Events may include multiple AV files.
 See below.
 * [Tag Spreadsheet Template](https://docs.google.com/spreadsheets/d/1LOuw5aiF4v00Ivx3S-ozPcGHzeZf3ovz/edit?usp=sharing&ouid=112492510360958259862&rtpof=true&sd=true): Each row in the tag spreadsheet is a unique tag in the project.

 **2. Event Level:** [Annotation Spreadsheet Template](https://docs.google.com/spreadsheets/d/12yn6zxviUpNLYESlGfUyWTc83wmFfsOM/edit?usp=drive_link&ouid=112492510360958259862&rtpof=true&sd=true) (or "sets") correspond to each AV file.
-AV files may have multiple corresponding sets.
+AV files may have multiple corresponding annotation sets.
 Events may have multiple corresponding AV files with multiple annotation sets.
 * Annotation Spreadsheet: Each row in an annotation spreadsheet is a single annotation corresponding to a timestamp on the AV file.

+{: .warning }
+> **Important Note:** All cells must be filled out.
+If a value is optional, that column can be blank (currently the one exception is the `tag` within the annotation speadsheet.

 ---
 ## [Event Spreadsheet Template](https://docs.google.com/spreadsheets/d/1noYKA8DFaHkSLq-MXSPwCccY3YFeyR52/edit?usp=drive_link&ouid=112492510360958259862&rtpof=true&sd=true)